HONOUR AND DISHONOUR

-On my way to the church where Norma-Jean and I were married (now a French Roman Catholic Church where I have brought the homily), on Ainsley Street in Cambridge, Ontario, I prayed, “Lord if this marriage is not Your perfect will, You can still stop it.”
+On my way to the church where Norma-Jean and I were married (now a French Roman Catholic Church where I have brought the message to the R.C.s in French), I prayed, “Lord if this marriage is not Your perfect will, You can still stop it.”
 I surely did not want it stopped, but my understanding of the promise of God’s direction is that I must be willing for Him to intervene and change my direction.
 I’ve experienced His intervention to stop my intentions several times.
 I have the gas pedal and the brakes of my life under my control, but I take my hands off the steering wheel, trusting Him to steer my life.
 Is that good advice or not?
 If I happen to see Mordecai sometime in the eternal future, I’ll ask him what he thinks!

 Yours for God’s overruling guidance based on our willingness for Him to be in control of our destinies,

 P.S.
 Below is the published sheet music of Norma-Jean’s song that I referred to above.
 Click on the images to enlarge them (and print, if you wish).